Essential oils for bed bugs? Make a list of natural treatments for bed bugs.

 – Mix 20 drops of eucalyptus essential with a few drops of tea tree oil and lavender.

-– Pour the mixture in a spray bottle and add water.
+– Pour the mixture into a spray bottle and add water.
 Shake thoroughly

-– An undiluted mixture of eucalyptus and lavender essential oils can kill bed bugs when applied directly on the insect.
+– An undiluted mixture of eucalyptus and lavender essential oils can kill bed bugs when applied directly to the insect.